 - The first meeting is scheduled for the first week of classes in September.
 Expectations and support will be outlined.
 Times will be determined for regular individual appointments.

-- An abstract summarizing your research objectives is due in the Biology Department office by 5:00 P.M. date to be announced.
+- An abstract summarizing your research objectives is due on the RISE Canvas site (date to be announced on the Department Calendar, usually mid-September).
 Both your outside research mentor and your departmental mentor must approve this abstract prior to submission.
+It is your responsibility to make sure you have access to this site on Canvas; consult your biology mentor if you need help.

 - Continue working on your research and meet regularly with your mentor(s).